patrikzudel/PatrikZeros-ChatGPT-API-UI/README.md

 - Ability to use your own OpenAI API key.
 - No minimum cost, great for students!
   - Cheaper than ChatGPT Premium for most users.
+- Usage estimator for pricing - See how much you've spent so far!
+  - Estimating token count (4chars = 1token)
 - Token / cost saving features:
   - Send message without history.
     - When you are asking a sequence of unrelated questions, don't bother sending the whole history!

   - Summarize the chat, useful if you have a message over the 4k token limit but you want to keep the context.
 - Ability to set a default system message.
   - This sets the role of the assistant, and provides it additional information
     - Example uses: